 Visit the King’s Garden

-Beautifully located in the city centre lies the King’s Garden next to Rosenborg Castle.
+King’s Garden is beautifully located in the heart of the city centre behind Rosenborg Castle.
 This garden is a true oasis right in the heart of Copenhagen and also the oldest royal garden in the country.
-It was first established in the early 1600s by King Christian IV. as a Renaissance garden.
+It was first established in the early 1600s by King Christian IV as a Renaissance garden.
 However, it has been remodelled multiple times over the years.

-Nowadays, the King’s Garden is a pleasure garden for everyone.
-The garden amazes with rich flower beds including a rose garden, large herbaceous borders, grass lawns, multiple sculptures and a playground for children, making it the perfect getaway in the city during Spring.
+Today, the King’s Garden is a pleasure garden for everyone.
+The garden amazes with rich flower beds including a rose garden, large herbaceous borders, grass lawns, multiple sculptures and a playground for children.
+Making it the perfect getaway in the city during spring.

 Hunt down the best beer bars